Kimberly Mullen

 Reporting - The Clinic Management Software must provide clinical reports based on several customizable parameters.

-Security Access - The top Clinic Management EMR Software should be able to set up individual passwords with unique access levels for each user in order to create different levels of security for each user.
+Security Access - The top Clinic Management EHR Software should be able to set up individual passwords with unique access levels for each user in order to create different levels of security for each user.

 Electronic Medical Records Software, commonly referred to as EMR Software represents the electronic method of storing medical records for patients.
 Using specially designed software, physicians and other medical professionals can store anything ranging from patient demographics to extensive clinical information about patients, such as medical history, social history, lab reports and more.